 Depending on your major or minor, it may also help to meet with someone in your department(s) about staying on track with your Geneseo courses.
 In most cases this will be your academic advisor, but if you are a double major, have one or two minors, or have a concentration, you may also want to meet with a faculty member from your other department(s).

-Prior to meeting with a study abroad advisor, please complete the Study Abroad Pre-Advisement Questionnaire.
-The questionnaire is a tool to prepare our study abroad advisors to speak directly to your concerns or needs.
 Our advisors can help you dig into the specifics of studying abroad on particular programs or can give you a general overview of what's involved.
-In both cases they will point you in the right direction for doing more in-depth research.
+In both cases you will be pointed in the right direction for doing more in-depth research.
+Appointments can be scheduled with a study abroad advisor on our Advising Appointment page.

 Visit our Apply page to learn more about the steps associated with applying for a study abroad program at SUNY Geneseo.